AndriiLebid/AndriiLebid/README.md

 ### Glad to see you here!
-I graduated in Web and Mobile Application Development at New Brunswick Community College, Moncton.
+I graduated in Web and Mobile Application Development from New Brunswick Community College, Moncton.
+You can explore my open repositories on my GitHub profile.
+This repository is used as a data source for my JavaScript, fetching data from my GitHub profile and displaying it on my website.

 <br/>

-## Rapidfire
+## Repositories
 <table><tr><td valign="top" width="100%">

 <ul>